joseph-sikowitz/cs5004-hw8-test/README.md

 Project: CS5004, Fall 2025, Homework 9

+Notes for running our game_engine.jar:
+    Please place the images for the game in the following relative path: "resources/images/" The json data files may either be in resources/ or within the same directory as the jar file.

 Our design for the final iteration of this adventure game implements the full MVC architecture.
 The model contains the elements that comprise the main features of the game including fixtures, items, monsters, players, and rooms.
 All concrete elements in the game extend the AbstractElement abstract class.
 Their interfaces also extend the Element interface.
 We have several interfaces that various